coderefinery/mma/_episodes/03-cmake.md

 objectives:
   - CMake reduces the complexity in the building process
 keypoints:
-  - With reduce complexity, and a swifter turn around in the building process combining a scripting language and source code for a compiled language become much efficient.
+  - By using CMake you reduce complexity in the building process, and experience a faster turn around time.
+You will have more time available for doing the valuable stuff, combining a scripting and a compiled language.

 ---

 ## Introducing CMake